 This food contains chelated minerals, minerals that have been chemically attached to protein.
 This makes them easier to absorb.
 Chelated minerals are usually found in better dog foods.

 The Bottom Line

-Judging by its ingredients alone, Wellness Complete Health looks like an above average canned dog food.
+Judging by its ingredients alone, Wellness Complete Health canned dog food looks like an above-average wet product.